freeplay-sandbox/analysis/README.md

 Using the `--video <output.mkv>` option, you can export the resulting video.
-The script [`generate_videos`](scripts/generate_videos) shows how to use this feature to extract the video stream from the whole dataset.
+The script [`generate_videos`](scripts/generate_videos) shows how to use this feature to extract the video streams for the whole dataset.

 ### Gaze estimation